 The Mountain State, with its Appalachian Mountain views, historical roots and logging industry, is a lovely state to settle down in.
-West Virginia mortgage rates have in the past mostly been higher than the national average rates.
-The state counties’ conforming loan limits and FHA limits stick to the standards.
+West Virginia mortgage rates have in the past been mostly higher than national averages.
+The state's counties have conforming and FHA loan limits that almost entirely stick to the standards.

 National Mortgage Rates

 - Median Home Value: $143,200 (U.S. Census Bureau)

 - Homeownership Rate: 79.00% (St. Louis Fed)